 Amanda Witman

-Upcoming Events | Pub SingsAbout MeContact Me
+Upcoming Events | Pub Sings | About Me | Contact Me

 About Amanda

-Amanda Witman is a singer, song leader, and event organizer in Brattleboro, Vermont.
+Amanda Witman is a singer, song leader, and arts event organizer in Brattleboro, Vermont.
 Her love of harmony infuses her singing and playing.
 She also helps facilitate welcoming, community-based music opportunities where players, singers, and listeners at all levels are encouraged and supported.

 News from Amanda

-I continue teaching a Traditional & Folk Singers’ Workshop at the Brattleboro Music Center from 6-7 pm on Thursday evenings during the school year.
-There are a couple of slots still available if you’re interested in joining!
-Participants share songs they’re working on or excited about, often “in progress” and unpolished; I teach songs here and there; and we talk about anything related to singing that has come up as part of the learning process.
-I’ve also started offering one-on-one support for those who want encouragement in developing confidence in their singing.
-Contact the BMC for more information.
+From September to May, I lead a Traditional & Folk Singers’ Workshop at the Brattleboro Music Center one evening a week from 6-7ish.
+Participants share songs they’re working on or excited about, often “in progress” and unpolished; I teach songs here and there; and we talk about anything related to singing that comes up as part of the learning process.
+If you’re local and want to attend one night to see if it’s for you, let me know and you will be welcome!

 The Brattleboro Pub Sing is alive and well, gathering from 3-5 pm on the 3rd Saturday of every month at the Tower Bar in Brattleboro, Vermont.
 All are welcome, and anyone is welcome to lead a song from memory with a good chorus for everyone to join in on.
 No experience or confidence is required.
 If you’re anywhere near Brattleboro, come sing!